This blog may contain affiliate links. Read our disclosure policy for more info.

 They have a huge menu of different waffles to choose from so you’re guaranteed to find one you like.
-Expect to pay between 300-500 ARR for a serving which includes two waffles with toppings.
+Expect to pay between 300-500 ARP ($2-$3.40 USD) for a serving that includes two waffles with toppings

 This is last on my list of things to do in El Chalten, but really it should be the first thing you do when you arrive.

 Sure, a visit to the Visitors Information Center doesn’t sound all too exciting, but it is necessary.
 Here, there are people who will help plan your time in El Chalten and they have lots of important information to offer.